evwalz/epc/scripts_download&prepare_data/README.md

 1. Download ensemble with: *ecmwf_down.py* and *ecmwf_down_pf.py*.
 Successively use 6 and 30 for attribute "step" in the download script.

-2. Cut out relevant region (180W, 180E, 40N, 40S) and convert latitude to fit IMERG data format: *process_ecmwf.sh*
+2. Cut out relevant region (180W, 180E, 40N, 40S) and convert latitude to fit IMERG data format: *process_ecmwf.sh*.
+Operation is applied over monthly files seperatly for control and perturbed forecasts and step size 30 and 6.

+3. Combine control and perturbed for one step size (30 or 6) and convert from m to mm: *combine_ensemble.py*

-3. Compute difference between ensemble with step 30 and step 6 and convert unit from m in mm: *combine_ensemble.py*
+4. Compute difference between ensemble with step 30 and step 6: and *subtract_ensemble*

 **IMERG**